ottrproject/OTTR_Template/02-chapter_of_course.Rmd

 To see the rendered version of this chapter and the rest of the template, see here: https://ottrproject.org/OTTR_Template/.

-Every chapter needs to start out with this chunk of code:

 ## Learning Objectives

 Every chapter also needs Learning objectives that will look like this: